djstarlet/mcp-local-vision/README.md

 calling a local llama.cpp vision model (tested with Qwen 3.5 4B, also works with MiniCPM-V, LLaVA, etc.) through its OpenAI-compatible API.

-No special model configuration is needed — agents just call `vision_describe("path.png")` and get back a text description from the vision model.
+No special model configuration is needed.
+Agents just call `vision_describe("path.png")` and get back a text description from the vision model.

 ## Why this exists

 Text-only agents cannot see images.
-The usual workaround — uploading files to a cloud vision API — is a privacy and latency problem when the images live on the same machine. mcp-local-vision is a ~150-line MCP server that exposes a locally run vision model as a standard MCP tool, so any agent in any MCP client can describe local images without anything leaving the machine.
+The usual workaround, uploading files to a cloud vision API, is a privacy and latency problem when the images live on the same machine. mcp-local-vision is a ~150-line MCP server that exposes a locally run vision model as a standard MCP tool, so any agent in any MCP client can describe local images without anything leaving the machine.

 ## Features

-- **One tool, one dependency** — the server exposes a single tool, `vision_describe(file_path, prompt?)`, and needs only `pip install mcp`.
+- **One tool, one dependency.** The server exposes a single tool, `vision_describe(file_path, prompt?)`, and needs only `pip install mcp`.
-- **Any MCP client** — standard stdio transport: opencode, Claude Code, Codex, VS Code, Cline, Cursor, Zed, and others.
+- **Any MCP client.** Standard MCP stdio transport: opencode, Claude Code, Codex, VS Code, Cline, Cursor, Zed, and others.
-- **Zero image dependencies** — PNG/JPEG dimensions are read straight from the file headers and the image is base64-encoded with the stdlib; no PIL, no native packages.
+- **Zero image dependencies.** PNG/JPEG dimensions are read straight from the file headers and the image is base64-encoded with the stdlib.
+No PIL, no native packages.
-- **mcp 1.x and 2.x compatible** — an import shim accepts both SDK lines, so no version pin is needed.
+- **mcp 1.x and 2.x compatible.** An import shim accepts both SDK lines, so no version pin is needed.
-- **Backend-agnostic** — talks to any OpenAI-compatible vision endpoint;
+- **Backend-agnostic.** Talks to any OpenAI-compatible vision endpoint;
-  tested with llama.cpp, works with other servers unchanged.
+  tested with llama.cpp, and other servers work unchanged.
-- **Errors agents can read** — every failure is returned as plain text in the tool result, never a protocol error, so the agent can report what went wrong.
+- **Errors agents can read.** Every failure is returned as plain text in the tool result, never a protocol error, so the agent can report what went wrong.
-- **CLI helper** — `describe.sh` exercises the model endpoint without the MCP layer, handy for debugging.
+- **CLI helper.** `describe.sh` exercises the model endpoint without the MCP layer, handy for debugging.

 ## Quick start